 What is Verbal Violence

-Verbal abuse is a form of psychological violence where someone is consciously or unconsciously hurt or harmed through words.
+Verbal violence is a form of psychological violence where someone is consciously or unconsciously hurt or harmed through words.
 This can range from yelling and shouting to more subtle forms like humiliation, ridicule, ignoring, or threatening.

 A frequently overlooked form of verbal abuse occurs when a highly articulate individual engages in conversation with someone who needs more time to formulate their thoughts.
-In discussions on sensitive topics, the less verbally adept person may quickly find themselves at a disadvantage, potentially becoming a victim of manipulation, indoctrination, and/or verbal abuse.
+In discussions on sensitive topics, the less verbally adept person may quickly find themselves at a disadvantage, potentially becoming a victim of manipulation, indoctrination, and/or verbal violence.

 It's noteworthy that, regardless of culture, religion, or upbringing, we all understand that an MMA fighter wouldn't assault an elderly man due to the obvious disparity in strength.
 Yet, in verbal interactions, we often disregard such differences, allowing a skilled speaker to overwhelm someone with lesser verbal abilities.
 This is quite peculiar.